filakhtov/gentoo-use-docs/sys-devel/binutils.md

 It is safe to disable this flag.

-### emacs
-Compile and install Emacs major mode `dwarf-mode.el` to enable pretty display of DWARF (debugging with attributed record formats) with some linking to make navigation easier.

-This flag can be safely disabled.

 ### gold
 Pass the `--enable-gold` option to the configure script.
 Build and install the `ld.gold` linker - a faster replacement for a default `ld.bfd` that doesn't use BFD library for processing object files, and is especially useful for large C++ applications.
 Note that this linker can only process object file formats into the ELF (Executable Linux Format) binary format.
 The `ld.bfd` linker will still be used by default.